springload/react-accessible-headings/README.md

 </Level>
 ```

 So it's an alternative composition technique for page headings that may make it easier to refactor and reuse code.
+The `<Level>` concept means you only need to think about whether it's a deeper level, without having to know the specific heading level number.

 That all said, having a flexible heading level may be more abstract and confusing to some developers.
 It's an extra thing to learn, even though it is a simple concept.
+It may not be appropriate for some codebases.

 ### The 'useLevel query' Example <a name="examples-uselevel"></a>